 I used the shortcode.
 Here’s what my listing of feeds looks like when put on a sample page:

-I have to give it to this RSS feed plugin … it’s quite friendly and intuitive.
+I have to give it to this one among our best RSS feed plugins; it’s quite friendly and intuitive.
 Install it, go to its section in the wp-admin, and it will guide you along through the settings.

 To add a feed, just click on “Add New,” set your preferences, and publish it.